ElliotKillick/qvm-create-windows-qube/README.md

     - Fix: Just delete the qube and start over

 All OSs except Windows 7/Windows Server 2008 R2:
 - [Prompt to install earlier version of .NET](https://github.com/QubesOS/qubes-issues/issues/5091) (However, qrexec services still seem to work.
-Waiting for this to make it into a QWT update, has been merged)
+Has been merged but QWT needs to be rebuilt to include it and there's currently no maintainer)
 - No GUI driver yet
     - The resolution can still be increased to 1920x1080 or higher by increasing the display resolution in Windows

 Windows 7/Windows Server 2008R2:
 - These are the only platforms Qubes GUI driver is supported on.
-However, if the Qubes GUI driver is unwanted, either due to stability or peformance issues, then that can be disabled by going into the answer file and removing everything under the `RunSynchronus` tag for enabling test signing.
+However, if the Qubes GUI driver is unwanted, either due to stability or performance issues, then that can be disabled by going into the answer file and removing everything under the `RunSynchronous` tag for enabling test signing.
 Make sure you also cause a new ISO to be generated by deleting the old one in the `out` folder.
 If you just want this done once then you can quickly "X" out of the "Enable Test Signing" box at the start of Windows setup.
 This works because the Qubes GUI driver is the only unsigned driver in QWT and the QWT installer will automatically not install the GUI driver if it detects test signing is disabled.
 - When Qubes GUI driver is in use, you may receive a message saying Windows "attempted to perform an invalid or suspicious GUI request" GUI causing installation to pause
     - Fix by clicking "Ignore" on prompt

 Windows 10/Windows Server 2019:
-- [Private disk creation fails](https://github.com/QubesOS/qubes-issues/issues/5090) (Waiting for this to make it into a QWT update, has been merged)
+- [Private disk creation fails](https://github.com/QubesOS/qubes-issues/issues/5090) (Has been merged but QWT needs to be rebuilt to include it and there's currently no maintainer)
     - Temp fix: Close prepare-volume.exe window causing there to be no private disk (can't make a `TemplateVM`) but besides that it will continue as normal

 See here: